YuZhang-steven/online-slide/README.md

 ### Content Editing

-- Add text, images, or videos to a page
+- Add and delete text, images, or videos to a page
 - Drag and move content anywhere within the page
 - Resize and rotate content